yingweiwo

 Toxicity Summary

-The US EPA has found no information indicating thidiazuron shares a common mechanism of toxicity with other substances.
-(L2080)
+The U.S. Environmental Protection Agency (EPA) has not found any information indicating that thiamethoxam shares a common toxic mechanism with other substances.
+(L2080) Toxicity Data

 Additional Infomation